 In a previous article, we showed how to compare two groups under different scenarios using the Student’s t-test.
 The Student’s t-test requires that the distributions follow a normal distribution when in presence of small samples.1 In this article, we show how to compare two groups when the normality assumption is violated, using the Wilcoxon test.

 The Wilcoxon test is a non-parametric test, meaning that it does not rely on data belonging to any particular parametric family of probability distributions.
 Non-parametric tests have the same objective as their parametric counterparts.
-However, they have an advantage over parametric tests: they do not require the assumption of normality of distributions and they can deal with outliers.
+However, they have two advantages over parametric tests: they do not require the assumption of normality of distributions and they can deal with outliers.
 A Student’s t-test for instance is only applicable if the data are Gaussian or if the sample size is large enough (usually \(n \ge 30\), provided that there is no significant outliers).
-A non-parametric should be used in other cases.
+A non-parametric test should be used in other cases.

 One may wonder why we would not always use a non-parametric test so we do not have to bother about testing for normality.
 The reason is that non-parametric tests are usually less powerful than corresponding parametric tests when the normality assumption holds.
 Therefore, all else being equal, with a non-parametric test you are less likely to reject the null hypothesis when it is false if the data follows a normal distribution.
 It is thus preferred to use the parametric version of a statistical test when the assumptions are met.

 In the remaining of the article, we present the two scenarios of the Wilcoxon test and how to perform them in R through two examples.